Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

-For quantitative comparison with other models, we noted that continual learning models were not designed to handle contextual behavior.
-For example, methods for task-agnostic continual learning \citep{rao_continual_2019, zeno_task-agnostic_2021, achille_life-long_2018} have a task inference network that maps from inputs to task identity, and this network would have to be trained by weight updates to handle transitions between opposing tasks.
-Accordingly, we compare to other methods on an established continual learning benchmark in the next section.
-To quantify results on cognitive tasks, we use an RNN in training mode to transition between tasks with weight updates as a proxy (Table \ref{table:Quantification}, Fig. \ref{fig:comparison}).
-We noted that towards the end of the learning sequence Thalamus required far fewer weight updates and had higher average accuracy due to recovering promptly from the dip in accuracy at task transitions.
-These benefits come at the cost of a higher number of passes through the model for either weight or latent updates.
-While Thalamus requires higher number of model runs, due to latent updates, by biasing the model to adapt with latent updates it produces a well-factorized latent space that allows solving 27\% of unseen tasks (Table \ref{table:Quantification}).
+For quantitative comparison with other models, we refer the reader to the next section for experiments on split MNIST.
+For the cognitive task, we noted that continual learning models were not designed to handle contextual behavior.
+For example, methods for task-agnostic continual learning \citep{rao_continual_2019, zeno_task-agnostic_2021, achille_life-long_2018} have a task inference network that maps inputs to task identity, which means that transitioning between tasks requiring different output for the same inputs would require training and weight updates.
+To quantify results on cognitive tasks, we compared Thalamus to an RNN that used weight updates to transition between tasks, as a proxy.
+We run both Thalamus and the RNN on a stream of unlabeled tasks drawn from 5 cognitive tasks.
+Thalamus reliance on weight updates to transition between tasks drops rather rapidly after the first few times it sees a task, while reliance on latent updates begins to dominate (Fig \ref{fig:comparison}).
+While Thalamus required more model runs due to the latent updates, it had higher average accuracy due to recovering promptly from dips in accuracy at task transitions (Table \ref{table:Quantification}).
+More importantly, we evaluated on the unseen 10 cognitive tasks, with the weights frozen, and Thalamus through latent updates only was able to solve 27\% of unseen tasks (see quantification on a more standardized benchmark next section) (Table \ref{table:Quantification}).

 A vexing finding in brains is that despite internal consistency and intact function, recordings show that, to an outside observer, brain representations seem to drift and change over days and weeks (for e.g. see \cite{marks_stimulus-dependent_2021}), causing difficulties, for example, in designing a brain controller interface (BCI) \citep{mridha_brain-computer_2021}.
-By training a classifier to predict task identifier from latent z vector, we show that the internal-generated representations in our model reveal similar dynamics (Fig. \ref{fig:representational_drift}).
+By training a classifier to predict task identifier from latent z vector, we show that the internal-generated representations in our model reveal similar dynamics (Fig \ref{fig:representational_drift}).